 A surrogacy agreement is a contract for a woman to carry and give birth to a child on someone else’s behalf.
 In Nevada, it is officially known as a “gestational” agreement.1

 People do not need to be married to hire a surrogate.
 Registered domestic partners and couples who live together may contract with a surrogate.
-So may single men and women and same-sex couples.
+So may single men and women.

 The surrogate may negotiate for compensation and reimbursement of expenses.2 In turn, the intended parent(s) may impose reasonable restrictions on the surrogate such as not smoking or drinking alcohol.3

-To help you better understand Nevada’s laws on gestational agreements, our Las Vegas family law attorneys discuss, below:
+To help you better understand Nevada’s laws on gestational agreements, our Las Vegas family law attorneys discuss:

 - 1. What kind of surrogacy does Nevada permit?